daos-stack/daos/docs/admin/administration.md

 the storage server has not changed the old rank can be "reused" by formatting using the `dmg storage format --replace` option.

+An examples workflow would be:
+- `daos_server` is running and PMem NVDIMM fails causing an engine to enter excluded state.
+- `daos_server` is stopped, storage server powered down, faulty PMem NVDIMM is replaced.
+- After powering up storage server, `daos_server scm prepare` command is used to repair PMem.
+- Storage server is rebooted after running `daos_server scm prepare` and command is run again.
+- Now PMem is intact, clear with `wipefs -a /dev/pmemX` where "X" refers to the repaired PMem ID.
+- `daos_server` can be started again.
+On start-up repaired engine prompts for "SCM format required".
+- Running `dmg storage format` now will create new "Joined" rank, instead run with `--replace` flag.
+- Formatted engine will join using the existing (old) rank which is mapped to the engine's hardware.

 ### System Erase

 To erase the DAOS sorage configuration, the `dmg system erase`